danielsaidi/website_danielsaidi/_posts/2020/2020-10-13-swiftui-toasts.md

 ## ToastProvider

-As we saw earlier, `ToastContext` can present a `Toast` and an `ToastProvider`, where `ToastProvider` is a protocol for anything that can provide a toast view:
+As we saw earlier, `ToastContext` can present a `Toast` and an `ToastProvider`. `Toast` is just a view, while `ToastProvider` is a protocol for anything that can provide a toast view:

 ```swift
 public protocol ToastProvider {